alpinenix/PersonalHomeLab/Basic_VM_Networking.md

 Set the default gateway to 192.168.100.1

   Please remember that this is a guide and what might work for me may not work for you.
 This exact network config is not what \
-I use on my Proxmox server but in general I see this as a good start as it seperates VMs from the outside network while still providing internet via NAT.
+I use on my Proxmox server but in general I see this as a good start as it seperates VMs from the outside network while still providing internet via NAT.\

+My only issue with this setup is it lacks an actual firewall.
+It depends on IPtables on the Proxmox host.
+While not bad, its not great and could be better.